po5/thumbfast/README.md

 Mac: None, works out of the box

+This script makes an effort to run on mpv versions as old as 0.29.0.
+Note that most custom UIs will not support vintage mpv builds, consider updating if you're having issues.

 ## Usage
 Once the lua file is in your scripts directory, and you are using a UI that supports thumbfast, you are done.
 Hover on the timeline for nice thumbnails.